vanntoru/math-speed-master/README.md

 drawn from 10–99 and pairs where both numbers end in zero are skipped.
 The 20 problems always contain an even split of carry and non-carry cases, providing practice with and without regrouping.
+**Mode E** selects 20 unique integers from a user defined 0–N range.
+The upper bound can be set in the side panel when choosing mode E.

 ### Session History & CSV Logging